Super Mario Bros.: Legacy

 Video game developer Yuji Naka has cited Super Mario Bros. as a large inspiration toward the concept for the immensely successful 1991 Genesis game, Sonic the Hedgehog; according to Naka, the game was conceived when he was speedrunning World 1-1 of Super Mario Bros., and considered a platformer based on moving as fast as possible.

+Speedrunning

 Super Mario Bros. is substantial in speedrunning esports, with coverage beyond video gaming and a specific version for Guinness World Records.
 At the celebration of the game's 25th anniversary at the Nintendo World Store, then-record-holder andrewg attempted a speedrun as creator Miyamoto watched.
 In 2021, speedrunner Niftski set a historic milestone with the first run under four minutes and fifty-five seconds.

-The current world record is 4.54.448 seconds, which is 416 milliseconds longer than the theoretical tool-assisted speedrun time of 4.54.032.
+The current world record is 4:54.332 seconds, which is 67 milliseconds longer than the theoretical best possible human time of 4:54.265.

 Fan games

 Super Mario Bros. inspired several fangames.
 In 2009, developer SwingSwing released Tuper Tario Tros, a game which combines elements of Super Mario Bros. with Tetris.
 Super Mario Bros.
 Crossover, a PC fangame developed by Jay Pavlina and released in 2010 as a free browser-based game, is a full recreation of Super Mario Bros. that allows the player to alternatively control various other characters from NES games, including Mega Man, Link from The Legend of Zelda, Samus Aran from Metroid, and Simon Belmont from Castlevania.
 Mari0, released in December 2012, combines elements of the game with that of Portal (2007) by giving Mario a portal-making gun with which to teleport through the level, and Full Screen Mario (2013) adds a level editor.
 In 2015, game designer Josh Millard released Ennuigi, a metafictional fangame with commentary on the original game which relates to Luigi's inability to come to terms with the game's overall lack of narrative.

 In September 2025, an open-source fan remaster of the original game, titled Super Mario Bros.
 Remastered, was released.
 It includes bonus content from Super Mario Bros.: The Lost Levels, All Night Nippon Super Mario Bros., Super Mario Bros.
 Deluxe, and Super Mario Bros.
 Special, as well as new music, assets and a level editor.
 To avoid copyright infringement, the remaster is shipped without the original game's data, requiring users to provide a ROM image of the original game.